TheCodecOfficial/Bento/README.md

 A Blender to [Nori](https://github.com/wjakob/nori) export plugin.
 Inspired by [BlenderNoriPlugin](https://github.com/Phil26AT/BlenderNoriPlugin) but written from scratch for Blender 4.5+ with some additional features.

 ## Features

 - Exports Blender scenes to Nori (XML) format
 - Exports meshes as obj
     - Supports meshes with multiple materials
 - Exports basic materials (diffuse, glossy/microfacet)
 - Exports emissive materials as area lights
-- Option to export all referenced textures as PNG or JPEG
+- Option to export all referenced image textures as PNG or JPEG
-- Simple settings for resolution, SPP, integrator
+- Simple settings for resolution, SPP, integrator, reconstruction filter, etc.
 - Easily extensible for other simple nodes/shaders
 - Export point lights